 Effective Date.
-January 1, 2007

-Discussions with RPS indicate that the proposed changes would not affect the benefits for any members in pay status.
-The changes for future retirements do not have an actuarial impact.

-Background.
+January 1, 2007, which is the beginning of the Plan Year in which the errors first occurred

+Section 4 of the resolution, Ordinance section 201.24(11.11) - Correction to 2007 VCP.
+[ERROR T]

-- In 2007, ERS filed a VCP with the IRS.
+In 2007, ERS filed a VCP with the IRS.
 The primary errors reported on this VCP were with regard to the administration of the buy-ins and buy-backs.
-ERS no longer allows buy-ins or buy-backs. - Through a buy-back, a member who previously terminated County employment and took a distribution of his or her Membership Account was allowed to repurchase past service credit in ERS upon reemployment with the County.
+ERS no longer allows buy-ins or buy-backs.

+Through a buy-back, a member who previously terminated County employment and took a distribution of his or her Membership Account was allowed to repurchase past service credit in ERS upon reemployment with the County.
 However, the Ordinances and Rules did not allow a member to purchase past service credit using a rollover from a member's prior employer's retirement plan.
-Despite this, in 1994, RPS allowed a member to repurchase past service credit using a rollover from the member's prior employer's 401(k) plan. - This error was reported as part of the 2007 VCP.
+Despite this, in 1994, RPS allowed a member to repurchase past service credit using a rollover from the member's prior employer's 401(k) plan.

+This error was reported as part of the 2007 VCP.
 Other errors on that VCP included the use of Milwaukee County 457 Plan funds to purchase or repurchase service credit.
-The 457 Plan errors were corrected by the County Board through Ordinance amendment in 2015. - The Compliance Statement for that VCP reported the correction method for the error caused by the 401(k) rollover was to rescind the member's repurchase of service credit and refund the money to the member.
-The member's benefit would then be calculated without regard to the repurchase of service credit. - This member has since asked the Pension Board and ERS to allow his repurchase of service credit because it is similar to the members who used 457 Plan funds to purchase or repurchase service credit.
-Because Ordinance section 201.24(11.11) provides for the sources from which a member could have purchased or re-purchased service credit, the Ordinances need to be amended to allow ERS to recognize this member's purchase of service credit.
+The 457 Plan errors were corrected by the County Board through Ordinance amendment in 2015.

+The Compliance Statement for that VCP reported the correction method for the error caused by the 401(k) rollover was to rescind the member's repurchase of service credit and refund the money to the member.
+The member's benefit would then be calculated without regard to the repurchase of service credit.

-- The proposed amendments create Ordinance section 201.24(11.11) effective August 1, 1994 to allow a member to complete a buy-back using amounts rolled over from a 401(k) plan if the buy-back was completed between August 1, 1994 and November 1, 1994.
-This will correct the error that occurred when RPS allowed a member to use his former employer's 401(k) plan assets to repurchase service credit. - The second part of the proposed amendments has no practical effect on ERS.
-These amendments were adopted by the County Board on February 17, 2015.
-These amendments corrected the balance of the errors resulting from the purchases of service credit using funds from members' 457 Plan accounts and other sources outside of a rollover from a prior employer's 401(k) plan.
-These amendments should be included because they are effective January 1, 2002.
-Accordingly, Ordinance section 201.24(11.11) is created August 1, 1994 to provide for the 401(k) rollover purchase, and then it is amended effective January 1, 2002 to provide for the additional options to purchase service credit.
+The proposed amendments amend Ordinance section 201.24(11.11) retroactively to August 1, 1994 and allow a member to complete a buy-back using amounts rolled over from a 401(k) plan if the buy-back was completed between August 1, 1994 and November 1, 1994.
+This will correct the error that occurred when RPS allowed a member to use his former employer's 401(k) plan assets to repurchase service credit.

 Effective Date.
-August 1, 1994.
+August 1, 1994, which is the month during which the error occurred.